mivanit/dendron-citations/README.md

 this allows the user to reference the dendron notes instead of raw bibtex item (such as when using [PandocCiter](https://github.com/notZaki/PandocCiter)), which lets us use backlink features from dendron to see where we have cited a paper

+> Note: I personally put all my references in a separate vault from my main vault, to avoid clutter.
+I highly recommend this, since this *might* also prevent you from accidentally overwriting things in your main vault.

 ## Usage: